structuremap/StructureMap.Microsoft.DependencyInjection/README.md

         services.AddWhatever();

         var container = new Container();

+        // Register stuff in container, using the StructureMap APIs...

         // Here we populate the container using the service collection.
         // This will register all services from the collection